sylefeb/a5k/README.md

 # a5k: How I remade Another World / Out of This World in hardware on the UP5K FPGA

+**NOTE:** if you are updating please delete your previous files in ROMs/ as these need to be rebuild with the latest version.

 > Just want to test?
 >
 > **Simulation:** Checkout the repo, install [Silice](https://github.com/sylefeb/Silice/blob/master/GetStarted.md)